 The Committee has implemented a policy for the "clawback" of any bonus or incentive compensation awarded to any executive officer, including a Named Executive Officer, whose misconduct contributed to the Company being required to restate its financial statements.
-Under the terms of the policy, the Board may require reimbursement of any bonus or incentive compensation awarded or effect the cancellation of unvested RSUs or deferred stock awards previously granted to the executive officer under the scenarios described as follows:
+Under the terms of the policy, the Board may require reimbursement of any bonus or incentive compensation awarded or cancel unvested RSUs or deferred stock awards previously granted to the executive officer under the following scenarios:

-- the amount of the bonus or incentive compensation was calculated based upon the achievement of certain financial results that were subsequently the subject of the restatement; - the executive officer engaged in intentional misconduct that caused or partially caused the need for the restatement; and - the amount of the bonus or incentive compensation that would have been awarded to the executive officer had the results been properly reported would have been lower than the amount actually awarded.
+- the amount of the bonus or incentive compensation was calculated based on financial results that were subsequently the subject of the restatement; - the executive officer engaged in intentional misconduct that caused or partially caused the need for the restatement; and - the amount of the bonus or incentive compensation that would have been awarded to the executive officer had the results been properly reported would have been lower than the amount actually awarded.